Dec 29, 2020 Join our Private facebook Group!

 Here are 5 Services to call today to see if they can save money!
 Every $5.00, you can squeeze out of the following services for savings is $60.00 per year.
 You may be surprised and save yourself $500.00 per year or more if you call all the following services.

-Tip: If you have a personal connection already with an email address of your representative ( insurance or banking rep), You can see if they can call you at a set time to go over your account.
+Tip: If you have a personal connection already with your representative’s email address ( insurance or banking rep), You can see if they can call you at a set time to go over your account.

 Save with Insurance Companies:

 Life Insurance?
-Are you over-insured? – Do you have Life House Insurance with the bank as well as separate life insurance to include your house mortgage debt?
+Are you over-insured? – Do you have Life House Insurance with the bank and separate life insurance to include your house mortgage debt?

 Tip Remember many times; Insurance companies will give you extra rebates if you have Multiple Products to insure.